Carbon tax: Carbon emission trading

+Carbon offsets and credits

 Other types of taxes

 Two related taxes are emissions taxes and energy taxes.
 An emissions tax on greenhouse gas emissions requires individual emitters to pay a fee, charge, or tax for every tonne of greenhouse gas, while an energy tax is applied to the fuels themselves.
 In terms of climate change mitigation, a carbon tax is not a perfect substitute for an emissions tax.
 For example, a carbon tax encourages reduced fuel use, but it does not encourage emissions reduction such as carbon capture and storage.
 Energy taxes increase the price of energy regardless of emissions.

 An ad valorem energy tax is levied according to the energy content of a fuel or the value of an energy product, which may or may not be consistent with the emitted greenhouse gas amounts and their respective global warming potentials.
 Studies indicate that to reduce emissions by a certain amount, ad valorem energy taxes would be more costly than carbon taxes.
 However, although greenhouse gas emissions are an externality, using energy services may result in other negative externalities, e.g., air pollution not covered by the carbon tax (such as ammonia or fine particles).
 A combined carbon-energy tax may therefore be better at reducing air pollution than a carbon tax alone.

 Any of these taxes can be combined with a rebate, where the money collected by the tax is returned to qualifying parties, taxing heavy emitters and subsidizing those that emit less carbon.

-Embodied carbon and architecture

-Embodied carbon emissions, or upfront carbon emissions (UCE), are the result of creating and maintaining the materials that form a building.
-As of 2018, "Embodied carbon is responsible 11% of global greenhouse gas emissions and 28% of global building sector emissions ...
-Embodied carbon will be responsible for almost half of total new construction emissions between now and 2050."

-Steve Webb, co-founder of Webb Yates Engineers, has suggested that buildings with "high carbon frames should be taxed like cigarettes," to create a presumption in favour of timber, stone, and other zero-carbon architectural design techniques."

-Other reduction strategies

-Carpooling

-Fuel taxes and carbon taxes encourage carpooling.
-Carpools offer the added benefits of helping to reduce commute time, reduce car accident rates, increase personal savings, and improve quality of life.
-Drawbacks include the cost of enforcement, increased police stops, and political resistance from increased government involvement in daily life.
+Because carbon taxes only target carbon dioxide, they do not target other greenhouse gasses, such as methane, which have a greater warming potential.

 Petroleum (gasoline, diesel, jet fuel) taxes

 Many countries tax fuel directly; for example, the UK imposes a hydrocarbon oil duty directly on vehicle hydrocarbon oils, including petrol and diesel fuel.
 While a direct tax sends a clear signal to the consumer, its efficiency at influencing consumers' fuel use has been challenged for reasons including: